Teniolaaaa/rentcheck-kigali/README.md

 🤝 Contributing

-We welcome developers, designers, and students passionate about safe renting!
+We welcome developers, designers, and students!

-Steps to contribute:
+Fork the repo

-Fork → create a feature branch → code → commit → push → open a PR
+Create a feature branch

+Code → commit → push

+Open a PR

 📊 Impact